memgraph/documentation/pages/stream-data/transformation-modules/c-api.md

----
-id: c-api
-title: Transformation modules C API
+# Transformation modules C API
-sidebar_label: C API
----

 This is the C API documentation for `mg_procedure.h` that contains declarations of all functions that can be used to implement a transformation.
 This source